YGGverse/YGGtracker/README.md

 #### Nodes online

-YGGtracker is distributed index engine, default nodes defined in [nodes.json](https://github.com/YGGverse/YGGtracker/blob/main/src/config/nodes.json)
+YGGtracker is distributed index engine, default nodes list defined in [nodes.json](https://github.com/YGGverse/YGGtracker/blob/main/src/config/nodes.json)

 If you have launched new one, feel free to send there PR.